Conservation laws and slow dynamics determine the universality class of interfaces in active matter

 Thus, three predicted non-equilibrium phase-separating models with distinct dynamics yield different static roughness exponents, breaking equilibrium universality.

-The contribution of this work is twofold. (i) We introduce an active hard-disk model, inspired by a vibrated granular system which, in contrast to regular self-propelled active matter, exhibits clearly and for the first time all three non-equilibrium universality classes theoretically predicted for interfaces separating coexisting liquid and gas phases. (ii) We show that the emergence of crystallization or glassiness in one of the phases qualitatively modifies interfacial fluctuations, leading to new, previously overlooked universality classes.
+The contribution of this work is twofold. (i) We introduce a hard-disk model driven by active collisions, inspired by a vibrated granular system which, in contrast to regular self-propelled active matter, exhibits clearly and for the first time all three non-equilibrium universality classes theoretically predicted for interfaces separating coexisting liquid and gas phases. (ii) We show that the emergence of solid-like ordering or glassiness in one of the phases qualitatively modifies interfacial fluctuations, leading to new, previously overlooked universality classes.
 Taken together, these results reveal how conservation laws and slow relaxation processes can fundamentally reshape the static properties of interfaces in active matter systems.

 \emph{Model -} Taking inspiration from a granular system~\cite{maire2024non, maire2025dynamical}, we model $N$ 2D hard disks of mass $m$ and diameter $\sigma$ in a periodic $L_x\times L_y$ box at packing fraction $\phi = N\pi\sigma^2/(4L_xL_y)$.
 Each particle $i$ follows the Langevin equation: